Key Stage 4 Courses

 - Sport Studies

-A small number of students who especially benefit from further support with key facilitating skills in literacy and numeracy, take additional Maths and English lessons in place of one exam course.
+A small number of students who especially benefit from further support with key facilitating skills in literacy, take additional English lessons in place of one exam course.

 Should you have any questions or queries regarding the curriculum, please direct them to Mrs Mel Peeling, Vice Principal, via [email protected]